kiman3/flat-prototyping/README.md

 Simple setup for web prototyping, enabling code as a design tool with as little hassle as possible.

 ## Requirements
-Local server setup (MAMP or similar) and Codekit.
-Should probably make this project independent of Codekit at some point.
+Local server setup (MAMP or similar).
+Just download and place files in your htdocs or similar.

 ## Features
 ### Flexboxgrid